|Template file||Template archive (zip file)|

 |Testing web server||

 Specify the web server that you want to use to test the generated site.
 For use with Browse after generation (see below).
-You can choose Kestrel or Other web server.
+You can choose HTTP.sys or Other web server.

 If you choose Other web server (i.e. IIS), you need to specify Testing root URL (see below) also.

-Note If you use local IIS to test, make sure you have also installed .NET Core (Server Hosting), see System Requirements.
+Note If you use local IIS to test, make sure you have also installed Windows Server Hosting, see System Requirements.

 If you want to use Visual Studio to open the generated project, this setting can be ignored.